awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data.md

-# Viewing Last Accessed Information for IAM<a name="access_policies_access-advisor-view-data"></a>
+# Viewing last accessed information for IAM<a name="access_policies_access-advisor-view-data"></a>

 You can view last accessed information for IAM using the AWS Management Console, AWS CLI, or AWS API\.
 Last accessed information includes information about some actions that were last accessed for Amazon S3\.
-For more information about last accessed information, see [Refining Permissions Using Last Accessed Information](access_policies_access-advisor.md)\.
+For more information about last accessed information, see [Refining permissions in AWS using last accessed information](access_policies_access-advisor.md)\.

 You can view information for each type of resource in IAM\.
 In each case, the information includes allowed services for the given reporting period:
 + **User** – View the last time that the user tried to access each allowed service\.